bsd-ac/imsg-compat/README.md

 # OpenBSD IMSG

-This is an unofficial port of OpenBSD's imsg[1] interface to linux.
+This is an unofficial port of OpenBSD's imsg interface to linux.

 ## Installation